neolit123/JavaFunctors/README.md

 ### MOTIVATION

-Functors (or function objects) are missing as a built-in feature in Java and the suggested methods of doing callbacks is either by using Interfaces or Lambdas.
+Functors (or function objects) are missing as a built-in feature in Java SE 7 and the suggested method of doing callbacks is to use Interfaces.
+Lambdas and direct method references are a SE 8 only feature.

 ### SOLUTIONS